Vivekkr83/Dash/README.md

 This website is hosted on : https://master--enchanting-bienenstitch-5b46c6.netlify.app/

-In this website, one can create comics based on text inputs.
-This website is fully Responsive.
-The generated Comic Stric can be downloaded and shared by clicking on the "Download Page as Image Button".
-At present there is no option to add speech bubbles and texts individually to each picture, the present speech bubbles and test areas are self-added.
-Due to time restrictions, I could not add those features.
-Later, the option to put such boxes on individual comic panels can be added.
-I tried to add as many features as I could in the time frame.
+This platform serves as a creative hub for crafting comics by inputting text.
+Its design is fully responsive, adapting seamlessly to various devices.
+Through this platform, users can effortlessly generate comic strips that encapsulate their narrative by simply utilizing the "Download Page as Image" button, enabling easy sharing and preservation.

+As of now, the system doesn't offer the capability to individually customize speech bubbles or add distinct text to each image.
+The speech bubbles and text areas are pre-integrated within the panels.
+Time constraints prevented the inclusion of these features during the initial development phase.
+However, I have plans to enrich the user experience by incorporating the functionality to add tailored speech bubbles and text boxes to individual comic panels in future updates.

+Despite these limitations, the platform has been enriched with a multitude of features within the stipulated timeframe, offering users an engaging and convenient environment to bring their comic ideas to life.

 Below are the screenshots of the site: